Our Program

 Off-Campus Credit

-Students in 7th - 11th grades may apply for off-campus credit one time each year.
-Once students select off-campus credit as their option, we will share all relevant guidelines and deadlines with them.
+Students in grades 7-11 may apply for off-campus credit one time each year.
+Once students select off-campus credit as their option, we will share all relevant guidelines and deadlines.

 Sports Management

-US students may select Sports Management for credit.
-Once they register for this option, they’ll be asked to rank their preferences among Yearbook Sport Photography, Team Manager, and Athletic Department Assistant (keeping clock or book, working concessions, etc).
+Upper School students may select Sports Management for credit.
+Once registered for this option, they are asked to rank their preferences among Yearbook Sport Photography, Team Manager, and Athletic Department Assistant (keeping clock or book, working concessions, etc.).
 Every effort is made to be sure students get one of their top two options.

 Fitness Class

-US fitness is offered 3 times a week (typically one day before school and two days after).
+Upper School fitness is offered three times a week (typically one day before school and two days after).
 Students are asked to attend two of the three sessions.
-The weight training program for US fitness students is designed by our Strength and Conditioning Coordinator.
-In all fitness classes, we will have roster caps in order to provide the students a positive and safe experience.
+The Strength and Conditioning Coordinator designs the weight training program for Upper School fitness students.
+All fitness classes have roster caps to provide students with a positive and safe experience.